EDIT: Having used this for some months, I'm going to have to revise this review and my rating.

 The directions with this are somewhat strange.
 If you intend to use ONLY this product, it's fairly standard: put one coat on, and another every day for four days, then remove and start over.
 However, if you intend to wear this under a coloured polish, the directions say that you should put this on your nails, then put the coloured polish on, and reapply this and the coloured polish every day.
 Uhm... what?

 This product's big claim to fame is that it "seals the layers of the nail together", which sounds great, but how is applying this, plus polish, plus this, plus polish, until you've built up eight (or more) layers going to do anything for the layers of your nail?
-Doesn't make any sense at all, so I disregarded that part of the directions entirely.
+Doesn't make any sense at all.

 One other thing to note about this polish/treatment is that it's got a pretty strong smell, sort of chemical-plastic, and the smell lingers for quite a while.
 It's not a huge issue, and I've smelled worse, but even a couple hours after applying this, I can still sometimes catch a whiff of the chemical smell.
 I'm only mentioning it for completeness.